Reduce Your Energy Bill…Plant Trees!

 Evapo-what??
 Basically, just a fancy word for trees absorbing water through their roots and evaporating it back out through pores in their leaves.
 This simple function of trees surprisingly plays a big part in keeping your house cool on a hot day, reducing air temperatures surrounding your house up to 9 degrees!
 Cooler air temperatures around your house help keep it cooler as a whole, and also results in any air that may seep in through door seems or windows being cooler than air that has been heat-soaked by the sun.

-Now that you know how trees can contribute to a lower energy bill, lets answer the questions of what to plant, and were to plant it.
+Now that you know how trees can contribute to a lower energy bill, let's answer the questions of what to plant and where to plant it.

 First off, just as much as you want to block the sun in the summer, you don’t want to block the sun in the winter, as the sun on your house in the winter will naturally heat it and also aid in decreasing your energy bill.
 For this reason, it is best to plant deciduous trees, as their leaves will block the sun in the summer, and then shed their leaves to allow the sun to hit your home throughout the cold months.